 Natural "Sweeteners" That Deserve a Sweet Spot in Your Heart (...and Diet)

-So before I jump into things, let's take a deep breath and acknowledge that we're all dangerously addicted to sugar - that's simply the truth of the matter.
+Prior to jumping into things, let's take a deep breath and acknowledge that we're all dangerously addicted to sugar - that's simply the truth of the matter.
 We've heard the new trending studies that help show that "sugar is more addictive than crack", and seen the images of "your brain on sugar vs. drugs".

 So, before I go on to advocate for the following (REAL) foods to add a sweet kick to your meals and drinks, it's important to remember that anything and everything is only "healthy" in moderation.
 Boring, and we've heard it all before, but it's still true.